 The track category is the heading under which your abstract will be reviewed and later published in the conference printed matters if accepted.
 During the submission process, you will be asked to select one track category for your abstract.

-Oceanography, as the name suggests, is that particular discipline of knowledge that is agitated with the oceans and includes within its scope the boundary line or an outer limit of oceans, of their magnitude and depth, the physical constituents and chemical quality of their waters, marine biological life, and the type of resources found there.
+Oceanography is the investigation of the sea and all its unpredictable associations with the planet.
+An oceanographer is a unique sort of researcher who examines the sea, such as the chemistry of the of ocean water, the geology related with the sea, the physical developments of the Ocean water.
+Oceanography, as the name suggests, is that control of data that is bothered with the seas and consolidates inside its augmentation the limit line or an outer limit of seas, of their enormity and significance, the physical constituents and chemical quality of their waters, marine biological life, and the sort of advantages found there.

 - Track 1-1 Marine Biology

 - Track 1-2 Environmental Oceanology